 TOTAL KNEE REPLACEMENT SURGERY

-Knee joint replacement is a surgery to replace a knee joint with a man-made artificial joint.
+Knee joint replacement is a surgical procedure to replace a knee joint with a man-made artificial joint.
 The artificial joint is called prosthesis.

 Broken or bad cartilage and bone are removed from the knee joint.
 Artificial pieces are then placed in the knee.